rbisdorff/Digraph3/docSphinx/tutorial.rst

 Valuation semantics
 ...................

 Considering the given performance tableau, the :py:class:`outrankingDigraphs.BipolarOutrankingDigraph` class constructor computes the characteristic value :math:`r(x\,S\,y)` of a pairwise outranking relation ":math:`x\,S\,y`" (see [BIS-2013]_, [ADT-L7]_) in a default valuation domain [-100.0,+100.0] with the median value 0.0 acting as indeterminate characteristic value.
-The semantics of r(x S y) are the following:
+The semantics of r(x S y) are the following.
     1. If :math:`r(x\,S\,y) > 0.0` it is more *True* than *False* that *x outranks y*, i.e. alternative x is at least as well performing than alternative y **and** there is no considerable negative performance difference observed in disfavour of x,
     2. If :math:`r(x\,S\,y) < 0.0` it is more *False* than *True* that *x outranks y*, i.e. alternative x is **not** at least as well performing than alternative y **and** there is no considerable positive performance difference observed in favour of x,
     3. If :math:`r(x\,S\,y) = 0.0` it is *indeterminate* whether *x outranks y or not*.

-The resulting bipolarly valued outranking relation may be inspected with the following command:
+The resulting bipolarly valued outranking relation may be inspected with the following command.

 	>>> odg.showRelationTable()
 	* ---- Relation Table -----
 	r(x S y)|   'a01'   'a02'   'a03'   'a04'   'a05'   'a06'   'a07'